smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/November 2017 update.md

 # Next tasks

+## November

 * Get CDC test system up to date;
+* Security fixes;
 * CDC security testing;
 * Prepare for SAHSU internal testing.

+## December

+* Key front end faults related to multi-geography support:

+  * Map synchronisation issues.
+A change in geography from one study to another causes chaos in the data viewer and disease mapping tabs.
+The best solution is to set both tabs to the same geography then set up the maps and finally zoom to map extent.
+This will fix the map to the correct location;
+  * Null zoomlevel error, appears when moving between the data viewer and the disease mapper.
+  * Memory leaks
+* Fix missing information not stored in the database, re-create JSON strudy configuration file in the middleware
+* Mapping support prototypes

+## Q1 2018

+* Risk analysis
+* Mapping support

 # Security Testing

 205 unique URLs were tested using OWASP ZAP (https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) Ajax Spider